Krumelur/WordPuzzleSolver/content/Add_and_implement_Azure_Functions_project_1.md

 Details about creating a SAS can also be found in the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-dotnet-shared-access-signature-part-2).

 The function now returns a URL we can use to upload the word puzzle image directly to the BLOB storage.
-If you want to test it, use a tool like PostMan and run a POST request against the URL shown in the Azure Functions output window.
+If you want to test it, use a tool like PostMan and run a GET request against the URL shown in the Azure Functions output window.
 In my case, that's `http://localhost:7071/api/UploadProvider`.
 The returned Json content will look like this:

 ```json
 {